FILL_NA

 Overview

-Description | Fills missing values (N/A) on existing level combinations after the specified dimension is pivoted into columns. |
+Description | Fills missing values (N/A) on existing level combinations after the specified dimension is pivoted into columns.
+Use this when reshaping or pivoting creates missing cells and you want to explicitly fill those gaps with a specific value. |

 Syntax |